contra/graphql-helix/packages/deno/README.md

   if (shouldRenderGraphiQL(request)) {
     res.send(renderGraphiQL());
   } else {
-    // Extract the GraphQL parameters from the request const { operationName, query, variables } = getGraphQLParameters(request);
+    // Extract the Graphql parameters from the request const { operationName, query, variables } = getGraphQLParameters(request);

     // Validate and execute the query